Weaponizing kindness, how the Tenders play politics

 Frieze of a Medieval Wedding by Thomas Stothard

 Mera is a goddess of hearth fires and families.
-Normally this isn't a political issue, but Scarterran lords and ladies like to pull on their family on stage during major Mera festivals to win favor with the Tenders much like how modern Earth politicians pull their family members in front of television cameras to showcase their strong family values.
-The Tenders preside over a lot of weddings and baptisms, and they don't normally charge much, if anything for providing this service, but they will nonchalantly bring out a cup or bowl to collect donations at these happy family events.
+Normally this isn't a political issue, but Scarterran lords and ladies like to pull on their families on stage during major Mera festivals to win favor with the Tenders.
+This is not dissimilar to how modern Earth politicians like to parade their family members in front of television cameras to showcase their strong family values.
+The Tenders preside over a lot of weddings and baptisms, and they don't require much money to do so, but they will nonchalantly bring out a cup or bowl to collect donations at these happy family events.

 Components and tools

 Most recipients of the Tenders' aid end up providing voluntary donations later.
 The Tenders receive more temple donations than most other Nonagon factions enjoy.
 This is primarily from large numbers of people making small donations rather than a small number of rich people making large donations though the Tenders are not above metaphorically licking boots of wealthy philanthropists from time to time.
 The Tenders rarely hoard money.
-The coins and other resources the Tenders' receive are usually quickly funneled into numerous charitable endeavors.
+The coins and other resources the Tenders' receive are usually quickly funneled into numerous charitable endeavors, so very few Mera temples maintain a large "rainy day fund".

 by me with Midjourney